wso2/docs-choreo-dev/en/docs/tutorials/create-rest-api-component.md

 - Add documents: This involves attaching files with information about the API for users.

-- Select/switch usage plans: You can select a usage plan for your API out of `Bronz` `Silver`, `Gold`, and `Unlimited` based on the level of traffic that you expect the API to receive.
+- Select/switch usage plans: You can select a usage plan for your API out of `Bronze` `Silver`, `Gold`, and `Unlimited` based on the level of traffic that you expect the API to receive.
 You can change the usage plan when required.

 - Update API settings: